Roald Dahl: Diplomat, writer and intelligence officer

 After being invalided home, Dahl was posted to an RAF training camp in Uxbridge.
 He attempted to recover his health enough to become an instructor.
 In late March 1942, while in London, he met the Under-Secretary of State for Air, Major Harold Balfour, at his club.
 Impressed by Dahl's war record and conversational abilities, Balfour appointed the young man as assistant air attaché at the British Embassy in Washington, D.C.
 Initially resistant, Dahl was finally persuaded by Balfour to accept, and took passage on the from Glasgow a few days later.
 He arrived in Halifax, Canada, on 14 April, after which he took a sleeper train to Montreal.

 Coming from war-starved Britain (in what was a wartime period of rationing in the United Kingdom), Dahl was amazed by the wealth of food and amenities to be had in North America.
 Arriving in Washington a week later, Dahl found he liked the atmosphere of the US capital.
 He shared a house with another attaché at 1610 34th Street, NW, in Georgetown.
 But after ten days in his new posting, Dahl strongly disliked it, feeling he had taken on "a most ungodly unimportant job".
 He later explained, "I'd just come from the war.
 People were getting killed.
 I had been flying around, seeing horrible things.
 Now, almost instantly, I found myself in the middle of a pre-war cocktail party in America."

 Dahl was unimpressed by his office in the British Air Mission, attached to the embassy.
-He was also unimpressed by the ambassador, Lord Halifax, with whom he sometimes played tennis and whom he described as "a courtly English gentleman".
+He was also unimpressed by the ambassador, Lord Halifax, with whom he sometimes played tennis and whom he described as "a courtly English gentleman," but whose ideas Dahl found outdated and overcautious.
 Dahl socialised with Charles E. Marsh, a Texas publisher and oilman, at his house at 2136 R Street, NW, and the Marsh country estate in Virginia.
 As part of his duties as assistant air attaché, Dahl was to help neutralise the isolationist views still held by many Americans by giving pro-British speeches and discussing his war service; the United States had entered the war only the previous December, following the attack on Pearl Harbor.